joshbeard/puppet-graylog_collector/README.md

 Specifies the path to install Graylog Collector to.

-Note: This will append the version to the directory, as it's extracted from the tarball.
+Note: If installing via _archive_, this will append the version to the directory, as it's extracted from the tarball.
 A symlink will be created called "graylog-collector" that links to it.

 __config_dir__

-Default: '/etc/graylog-collector'
+Default: '/etc/graylog/collector'

 The directory for the Graylog Collector configuration file.

 __sysconfig_dir__

-Default: '/etc/default'
+Default: '/etc/default' or '/etc/sysconfig', depending on OS.

 The sysconfig path.
 This is typically `/etc/default` or `/etc/sysconfig`